“Causality is the way we explain the link between two successive events.

 Reading that account made me think of my own one and only possible “close encounter.”
 That phrase entered the mainstream with the release of Steven Spielberg’s 1977 film Close Encounters of the Third Kind.

 My sighting was in the summer of 1993 in the Pine Barrens of New Jersey.
 UFO sightings in the Pinelands seem to be fairly common.
 I saw what I would describe as a ship that was (as I later discovered) a lenticular saucer.
 It was motionless over a lake in the early morning (about 3 am).
-It had no sound or flashing lights, but a thing red-lit ring encircled it.
+It had no sound or flashing lights, but a thin red-lit ring encircled it.
 I had no camera.
 No one else was there with me.
 I watched it for about a minute and then it lifted vertically a few feet, tilted at an angle, and took off rapidly, vanishing from sight in a few seconds.

 I don’t know what I saw.
 I never read any news reports about it.
 I never reported it.

-After I read that almanac entry on the Phoenix Lights, I looked at another almanac kind of website for more information and that site that told me that on March 13 in 1855, Percival Lowell was born.
+After I read that almanac entry on the Phoenix Lights, I looked at another almanac website for more information and that site that told me that on March 13 in 1855, Percival Lowell was born.
 Who was he?
 Born to a wealthy family, he graduated from Harvard, but he passed on working in the family business and instead did a lot of traveling and travel writing.
 In the 1890s, he read that astronomer Giovanni Schiaparelli had discovered what appeared to be canals on Mars.
 Lowell was fascinated by that idea and put his fortune into studying the Red Planet.

 He believed that the canals offered proof of intelligent life.
 He built a private observatory in Flagstaff, Arizona.